Interim Executive Director / Director of Programs

 In her spare time, she is a trainer of movement and mobility.

-Naomhán (he/him) is an Irish trans guy and non-profit/NGO communications specialist.
+Naomhán (he/him) is an Irish trans man and non-profit/NGO communications specialist.
 He joined GATE in September 2017.
 He holds a BA in International Media and Communication Studies from the University of Nottingham and is currently studying for an MSc in Marketing at Ulster University.

 Naomhán’s previous experience includes social media communications and campaign filmmaking and photography for various NGOs and arts festivals.
-As a trans activist, he collaboratively founded and ran the European Trans and Intersex Summer Camp, founded Non-Binary Northern Ireland, co-led the Northern Irish gender recognition campaign to reform the UK Gender Recognition Act, and collaborated with TENI in their work to introduce non-binary legal gender recognition to the Republic of Ireland.
+As a trans activist, he collaboratively founded and ran the European Trans and Intersex Summer Camp, founded Non-Binary Northern Ireland, co-led the Northern Irish gender recognition campaign to reform the UK Gender Recognition Act, co-founded Transgender NI and collaborated with TENI in their work to introduce non-binary legal gender recognition to the Republic of Ireland.